Oil prices edged up slightly in Asia on Tuesday after tumbling more than two percent the day before.

-Oil prices fell in Asia on Tuesday ahead of a report on US crude inventories.
+Oil prices edged up in Asia on Thursday following US data showing a drop in crude inventories.

 The yen slid to its lowest level in about six weeks on Thursday on expectations of fresh stimulus from Japan’s central bank.

 Anglo American reduced its full-year copper-production target after bad weather hit its operations in Chile.

 The dollar rose on Wednesday as another positive round of US data fanned speculation the Federal Reserve will lift interest rates.

 Oil prices rose on bargain-buying in Asia on Wednesday after hitting two-month lows.

 South Africa’s sky-high maize prices could normalise next year as crops recover from a devastating drought this season.